 Travelling with family – Undoubtedly Crete, which offers a wide choice of family activities apart from the glorious beaches.
 Again, certain areas will be more suitable for families than others.

-Travelling on a budget – Generally speaking, Mykonos is overpriced by any standards.
+Travelling on a budget – Generally speaking, Mykonos is overpriced by any standards especially when it comes to accommodation.
 Budget travellers will definitely prefer Crete, which is in fact one of the most affordable areas to travel in the whole of Greece.
 Bonus – As hospitality is still going strong in Crete, you never know – you may be invited in some stranger’s house for a glass of raki and a meal… Cretans are famously friendly and outgoing, even by Greek standards!